Copyright and Licensing for Art and Design

 What is Intellectual Property?

-Any idea, a thought, performance or work that is intangible is Intellectual Property.
+Any idea, creative thought, performance or work that is produced is Intellectual Property.
 Did you get an idea to make a Margarita flavoured ice cream?
 This idea is now your intellectual property.
 As long as you have recorded the date and time of having this idea, you might just be able to prove that it is your intellectual property in case someone else tries to claim it.
 With intellectual property, you must be able to prove that you had the idea first.
 This is why, if you are a creative person, maintaining a diary with time-stamped entries is a good, cautious practice.
-Or simply WhatsApp yourself whenever you get a cool idea.

 What is Copyright?